TeskaLabs/asab/doc/asab/log.rst

 .. py:currentmodule:: asab

 ASAB configures a standard Python ``logging`` module in a sane way.
-It means that:

-1) Output to STDERR
-2) Output to syslog (new version)
+It means that it logs to STDERR when running on a console.

 Note: Microsecond precision